When you’re in a profession that provides a service you’re guaranteed to deal with difficult customers.

 17. Be Proactive

-Being proactive applies to nurses working in behavioral medicine.
+This is especially relevant for nurses working in behavioral medicine.

 18. Watch Your Posture

-Communication is primarily non-verbal, and your posture can say a lot.
+Communication is primarily nonverbal, and your posture can say a lot.

-Be mindful of poses that may express anger, frustration, or just indifference because that could also agitate the patient.
+Be mindful of poses that may express anger, frustration, or indifference, as they could agitate the patient.
+Make sure your stance matches your tone – open, warm, and receptive.

 19. Show Them You Care

-They can start feeling isolated and think that the world doesn’t care about them.
+They might start feeling isolated and think that the world doesn’t care about them.
+Whenever appropriate, try to show them that you care.

-If you tell a patient you will be checking in on them in an hour, be back in an hour.
+Follow through on what you tell them you will do.
+If you tell a patient that you will check in on them in an hour, be back in an hour.

-20. Ask Patients Open-ended Question
+20. Ask Patients Open-ended Questions

 21. Listen